Finite Type Invariants of w-Knotted Objects II: Tangles, Foams and the Kashiwara-Vergne Problem: w-Tangled Foams

 The unitarity of $V$ (Equation (\ref{eq:unitarity})) translates to $1=e^be^{uD}(e^be^{uD})^*,$ where $*$ denotes the adjoint map (Definition \ref{def:Adjoint}).
 Note that the adjoint switches the order of a product and acts trivially on wheels.
 Also, $e^{uD}(e^{uD})^*=J(e^D)=e^{j(e^D)}$, by Proposition \ref{prop:Jandj}.
 So we have $1=e^be^{j(e^D)}e^b$.
 Multiplying by $e^{-b}$ on the right and by $e^b$ on the left, we get $1=e^{2b}e^{j(e^D)}$, and again by switching strand 1 and 2 we arrive at

 As for the cap equation, if $C^1=e^{c(x)}$ and $C^2=e^{c(y)}$, then $C^{12}=e^{c(x+y)}$.
-Note that wheels on different strands commute, hence $e^{c(x)}e^{c(y)}=e^{c(x)+c(y)}$, so the cap equation reads As this equation lives in the space of arrow diagrams on two \emph{capped} strands, we can multiply the left side on the right by $e^{-uD}$: $uD$ has its head at the top, so it is 0 by the Cap relation, hence $e^{uD}=1$ near the cap.
+Note that wheels on different strands commute, hence $e^{c(x)}e^{c(y)}=e^{c(x)+c(y)}$, so the cap equation reads As this equation lives in the space of arrow diagrams on two \emph{capped} strands, it remains unchanged if we multiply the left side on the right by $e^{-uD}$: $uD$ has its head at the top, so it is 0 by the Cap relation, hence $e^{uD}=1$ near the cap.
 Hence,